 Small Appliance Circuits

-Atop your counter-top you will need two dedicated 20-amp, 120/125-volt circuits to run your small appliance loads, including things like toasters, electric griddles, coffee pots, etc. Two circuits are the minimum required by Code; you can also install more if your needs require them.
+Atop your counter-top you will need two dedicated 20-amp, 120/125-volt circuits to run your small appliance loads, including devices such toasters, electric griddles, coffee pots, blenders, etc. Two circuits are the minimum required by Code; you can also install more if your needs require them.

 When planning the circuits and the location of outlets, try to imagine where you will place appliances on your countertop.
 If in doubt, add additional circuits for the future.

 07 of 07

-Each set of lights should have its own switch, allowing you to vary the lighting.
+Each set of lights should have its own switch, allowing you to control the lighting.
 Always consider future needs, as well.
 You may want to add a ceiling fan in the future, or maybe a bank of track lights.
 For this reason, it's not a bad idea to install a 20-amp circuit for the general lighting use, even though Code only requires a 15-amp circuit.